 Business Invitee Slip and Fall Accidents: New Law Increases Their Burden of Proof

 After complaints from business defendants that they were being held responsible for having to pay for too many slip and fall injury claims, the Florida Legislature passed Florida Statute 768.0755.
-This law makes it easier for businesses in premises liability cases to defend against liability and harder for business invitees to establish their right to damages.
+This law makes it easier for businesses in premises liability cases to defend against liability and harder for business invitees to establish their right to damages and prove fault.

 Florida Statute 768.0755 states as follows :